andjohae/kandidrone/README.md

 5. X-coordinate of the start position for the search area (in meters).
 6. Y-coordinate of the start position for the search area (in meters).

-**Note:** The coordinate system is defined with positive x-axis in the drones forward direction and positive y-axis to its right.
-The coordinate system as seen from the top of the drone with the front facing *up*:
+**Note:** The coordinate system is defined with positive x-axis in the drones forward direction and positive y-axis to its right (as seen from the top of the drone).

-X
-^
-|
-|
-|------> Y